Skip to Main Content

 Planning a Stay

 The property's address at 276 Xianghe Road places it in the Ancient Town District, accessible from Lijiang Sanyi International Airport by road in approximately 30 to 45 minutes depending on traffic, though travellers should verify current transfer arrangements at the time of booking given that logistics in smaller Chinese cities shift seasonally.
 Peak travel periods in Lijiang concentrate around the Chinese national holidays in early October and late January or early February, when room availability across the city compresses significantly.
 Booking several months ahead for those windows is standard practice across all tiers of Lijiang's hotel market.
 IHG One Rewards members should confirm point redemption availability at the time of booking, as popular dates at heritage-destination properties within the group frequently fill at standard rates before reward inventory clears.
-Phone and direct website details were not available at the time of publication; booking through IHG's central platform or through a travel specialist familiar with the property is the most reliable approach.
+Booking through IHG's central platform or through a travel specialist familiar with the property is the most reliable approach.

 For travellers comparing international branded hotels across China's heritage cities, useful reference points in the broader EP Club coverage include Mandarin Oriental Qianmen in Beijing, The Ritz-Carlton in Xi'an, and Yihe Mansions in Nanjing, each of which navigates a similar tension between historic urban context and international hospitality infrastructure.